Debra Furr-Holden: Career

 Joseph Cochin Young Investigator Award.
 In early 2016, Furr-Holden left JHU to accept a Full professor position at Michigan State University's (MSU) College of Human Medicine Division of Public Health.
 Upon joining the faculty at MSU, Furr-Holden established the Flint Center for Health Equity Solutions to "bring together policy-makers, community leaders and researchers to better serve the health of the Flint community."

 As a result of her academic achievements, Furr-Holden was one of three professors appointed the Charles Stewart Mott Endowed Professors of Public Health for "using their expertise to improve the health of the Flint community."
 She was also chosen to represent the school in a new Invest Health initiative funded by the Reinvestment Fund and the Robert Wood Johnson Foundation.
 In this role, she would advise on how to best assist low-income communities in Flint and drive health efforts such as access to safe and affordable housing.
 In the same year, she was also elected to sit on the Public Health Advisory Commission, a 24-member commission that aimed to complete an assessment of the public health service delivery system in Michigan.
 By 2017, Furr-Holden was appointed interim director of the MSU College of Human Medicine Division of Public Health while continuing her roles as director of the Flint Center for Health Equity Solutions and co-director of the Healthy Flint Research Coordinating Center.

 In 2019, Furr-Holden was appointed to MSU's College of Human Medicine's dean's executive team as the associate dean for public health integration.
 While serving in this role, Furr-Holden was named to various government task forces including the Michigan Coronavirus Task Force on Racial Disparities and a Flint task force to help give input from the community to law enforcement.
 On September 27, 2020, Furr-Holden was appointed to the Ruth Mott Foundation Board of Trustees.
 She also sat on the editorial board for the Drug and Alcohol Dependence journal and Health Equity journal.

 In 2022, Furr-Holden was named dean of the New York University's School of Global Public Health, effective July 1, 2022.
+She was elected to the National Academy of Medicine in 2023.
+Furr-Holden announced stepping down as Dean of the NYU School of Global Public Health in March 2024 (effective July 1, 2024).